 Padded liner shorts are a mountain biker’s secret weapon: they’ll help you ride further and for longer while staying comfy in the saddle… there’s even space for storage in some of them

 MTB liner shorts are an essential for long days in the saddle, they bring plenty of comfort without feeling bulky, getting in the way or cramping your style.
-They fall into two camps, the traditional bib shorts with elasticated straps that come up over your shoulders and now feature internal storage for your keys, tool, snacks or anything that lets you leave the pack behind.
-And minimal boxer-brief style padded liner shorts for cycling.
+They fall into two camps, the traditional bib shorts with elasticated straps that come up over your shoulders and now feature internal storage for your keys, tool, snacks or anything that lets you leave the pack behind: And minimal boxer-brief style padded liner shorts for cycling.

-Jump to: Best MTB liner shorts for men
+Best MTB liner shorts – quick list

 Best MTB liner shorts for men